 The team I work within is responsible for overseeing all Shopper Engage projects, delivering both analysis and shopper insights to clients across the world.
 These could be retail stores, banks, museums, petrol stations – basically anywhere there is a customer transaction taking place.

 I have worked at Ipsos Retail Performance for a little over seven years now, and the diversity of our clients, and the varying markets they operate in provide very different challenges.
 In turn, this has resulted in my team and I gaining a wealth of experience across many sectors and specialisms.
-You also find yourself analysing your own shopping habits when you are out and about on the high street – which can be a little irritating!
+You also find yourself analyzing your own shopping habits when you are out and about – which can be a little irritating!

 When we first work with a new client, the starting point of any project is observational customer research, whether conducted using video camera technology or manually using human observers and digital pens.
 We set objectives with the client and capture the information required to understand where customers go, what they do, what they look at, touch, buy and where they interact with staff.
 The results from this consumer analysis allow us to inform clients on what works well, and what needs focus to improve the customer experience and ultimately improve sales.

-We can assess the store layout and recommend changes that will enhance how customers navigate an environment, whilst simultaneously gaining a deeper understanding of a client’s specific customer behaviour challenges.
+We can assess the store layout and recommend changes that will enhance how customers navigate an environment, whilst simultaneously gaining a deeper understanding of a client’s specific customer behavior challenges.

 shopper engage centre of excellence manager

 Ipsos Retail Performance